Which Airlines Allow Emotional Support Animals

 To train a psychiatric service dog you must teach it to perform tasks that help you with your mental disability and train the dog to be obedient in public.
 No professional trainer is needed and the training can be done yourself.
 Our psychiatric service dog training program will walk you through the process of training a psychiatric service dog through videos led by a certified PSD trainer designed to be taken at your own pace.
 To get started with the training program first take our online assessment to determine your eligibility for a PSD.

-If you would like to get a PSD or an ESA our process is extremely simple.
-Take our quiz below to see if the ESA or PSD will work for you:
+If you would like to get a psychiatric service dog our process is extremely simple.
+Take our quiz below to see if a psychiatric service dog is right for you.

 Schedule A Consult With Our World-Class Mental Health Professionals